 - 2. Click the issues list heading to expand the options. - 3.
-Select the attributes used to group the results list.

-If you group by category, the recommendations, abstract, and explanation for the category are also included in the report.
-For the list of attributes to group by, see "Grouping Issues" on page 63.

-- 4. (Optional) To refine the issues shown in this subsection with a search query, click Advanced.
-For information about the search syntax, see "Searching for Issues" on page 72. - 5.
+Select the attributes used to group the results list. - If you group by category, the recommendations, abstract, and explanation for the category are also included in the report.
+For the list of attributes to group by, see "Grouping Issues" on page 75. - 4.
+(Optional) To refine the issues shown in this subsection with a search query, click Advanced.
+For information about the search syntax, see "Search Syntax" on page 64. - 5.
 Select or clear the Limit number of Issues in each group check box. - 6.
 If you selected the check box, type the number of issues to display per group.